triSYCL/triSYCL/README.rst

     some operators allows deep intrusive debugging or code analysis without changing the algorithmic parts of the code;

-- SYCL_ is high-level standard C++11 without any extension, that means that you can use your usual compiler and the host part can use extensions such as OpenMP_, OpenHMPP_, OpenACC_,... or libraries such as MPI_, be linked with other parts written in other languages (Fortran_...);
+- SYCL_ is high-level standard C++11 without any extension, that means that you can use your usual compiler and the host part can use some cool and common extensions such as OpenMP_, OpenHMPP_, OpenACC_,... or libraries such as MPI_ or PGAS Coarray++, be linked with other parts written in other languages (Fortran_...).
+Thus SYCL is already Exascale-ready!

 - SYCL_ inherit from all the OpenCL_ world: